Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 This chapter describes the key design components of [VLA-0](https://arxiv.org/abs/2510.13054) and highlights the specific modifications we introduced in our implementation.
 Rather than re-deriving the full method, we focus on the architectural choices, input representations, training augmentations, and system-level considerations that are most relevant for understanding how our setup differs from the original approach.
 These design decisions provide the context needed to interpret the ablation results and performance analyses presented in the following sections.

 ## Model Architecture
 The [VLA-0](https://arxiv.org/abs/2510.13054) authors use [Qwen-VL-2.5-3B](https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct) as the vision–language backbone.
 In contrast, we chose a smaller model to enable inference on a laptop equipped with a consumer-grade GPU, with the goal of eventually evaluating the system on a real robot.
 For this reason, we focused on sub-billion-parameter models and selected [SmolVLM2-500M](https://huggingface.co/HuggingFaceTB/SmolVLM2-500M-Video-Instruct).
-This model comes with solid documentation, has been trainend on tasks requared spacial understanding and it has been evaluated for robotic applications in the SmolVLA work.
+This model comes with solid documentation and has been trained on tasks that require spatial understanding; it has also been evaluated for robotic applications in the SmolVLA work.

 We use the standard SmolVLM2 implementation from the Transformers library with one key modification.
 In the original setup, the authors employ an image tiling strategy in which both the original image and an upscaled version split into 16 tiles are passed to the image encoder.
 While effective, this approach significantly increases computational cost and is impractical for real-time robotic applications.
 Instead, we pass only the original image to the image encoder.
 This simplification matches the approach used in SmolVLA and makes the model more suitable for deployment on resource-constrained robotic systems.